-- Click on the date of your choice among the therapist’s availability (days in highlighted in blue).
+Click on the date of your choice among the therapist’s availability (days highlighted in blue).

-- Select the 60 minutes duration option (required for couples therapy).
+Select the 1h20 minute duration option (required for couples therapy).

-- Click on the “Webcam” or “Chat” mode.
-Note that to consult by audio, you must click on “Webcam”.
-Once the consultation has started, you will be able to turn off the camera.
+Click on “Webcam” or “Chat” mode.
+For “Audio” mode, click on “Webcam” and once the consultation has started, turn off the camera.

 - If this is an initial consultation, fill out the requested client form, then click on “Next”.